JamesSkemp/words/content/post/perceptions-of-immanuel-kant-before-a-reading-of-the-critique-of-pure-reason.md

 +++
-title = "Perceptions of Immanuel Kant Before a Reading of the Critique of Pure Reason" summary = "Thoughts on Immanuel Kant, before I've ever really read one of his major works." draft = false comments = true date = "2007-10-30T22:45:00-05:00"
+title = "Perceptions of Immanuel Kant Before a Reading of the Critique of Pure Reason" description = "Thoughts on Immanuel Kant, before I've ever really read one of his major works." draft = false comments = true date = "2007-10-30T22:45:00-05:00"